ecmwf/metview-python/docs/api/functions/dataset_to_fieldset.rst

    Converts an xarray Dataset to a :class:`Fieldset`.

-   :param xsd: the xarray Dataset
+   :param xds: the xarray Dataset
    :type xds: xarray.Dataset
    :rtype: :class:`Fieldset`

-    The conversion is based on the Open Source `cfgrib <https://github.com/ecmwf/cfgrib>`_ package which is planned to be ultimately integrated into xarray.
+    The conversion is based on the Open Source `cfgrib <https://github.com/ecmwf/cfgrib>`_ package which is an xarray backend engine.
 Note that this uses an experimental feature of cfgrib and will only work for a small subset of xarray datasets.

    :Example: